AI Summary of Peer-Reviewed Research

 Research area:PedagogyEducationScience education

-What the researchers tested: The researchers used a quasi-experimental design with 118 fourth-grade students who received either a STEM-based instructional intervention or a traditional science curriculum.
-The intervention used hands-on, inquiry-driven tasks tied to local environmental and cultural experiences in Oman, such as designing shelters, paper boats, chocolate molds for warm climates, and oil-spill cleanup solutions.
+The researchers used a quasi-experimental design with 118 fourth-grade students in Oman.
+One group received a STEM-based instructional intervention and the other followed a traditional science curriculum.
+The intervention used hands-on, inquiry-driven tasks tied to local environmental and cultural experiences, and the study compared outcomes by gender.

 Key points

-• Improvements were reported in problem identification, planning, and production.
+• The study reported preliminary improvements in problem identification, planning, and production.

-• Motivational gains were reported for responsibility and engagement.
+• Motivational gains were seen in responsibility and engagement.

 • No significant gains were found for self-efficacy or peer collaboration.